daisylb/espadrille/README.md

 pyscript lets you write a single-file script that depends on external libraries, and takes care of installing them and keeping them isolated from the rest of your system for you.

+⚠️ pyscript is a very rough-around-the-edges proof of concept at the moment.
+It may eat your homework.

 ## Installation

 You'll need Rust installed to compile pyscript.